ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Enable splitscreen in 1P, disable when in cutscenes/event cameras* (chaos control is still an issue)
 * Layout objects load when P2 is within render distance
 * Pick any 2P mode Shadow as a character
+* nukkoro2.inf spawn positions for every level

+## Problems (Not sure if will fix)
+* P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5.